ajayswar-s/sysarch-acs/docs/pc_bsa/README.md

 2. Build UEFI image including the UEFI Shell.
 3. Boot the system to UEFI shell.
 4. Copy the UART console output to a log file for analysis.

+## Application arguments
+Command line arguments are similar for uefi application, with some exceptions.
+Some of the mostly used uefi arguments are listed below,

+#### -v
+Choose the verbosity level.

+- 5 - ERROR
+- 4 - WARN and ERROR
+- 3 - TEST and above
+- 2 - DEBUG and above
+- 1 - INFO and above

+#### -skip
+Overrides the suite to skip the execution of a particular test.
+For example, <i>-skip 10</i> skips test 10.

+#### -f (Only for UEFI application)
+Save the test output into a file in secondary storage.
+For example <i>-f pc_bsa.log</i> creates a file pc_bsa.log with test output.

+#### -fr
+Use this option to run PC BSA tests intended for future requirement validation.

+#### -help
+Displays all available command-line arguments and their usage.

+### UEFI example

+Shell> PC_Bsa.efi -v 1 -skip 15,20,30 -f pcbsa_uefi.log

+Runs PCBSA ACS with verbosity INFO, skips test 15, 20 and 30 and saves the test results in <i>pcbsa_uefi.log</i>.

 ## PC BSA Linux Application